bmoreonrails/rails_tutorial/_chapters/chapter_01.md

   1. Go back to Terminal and make sure you're in the `bookstore` directory.

       Not sure if you're in the `bookstore` directory?
-Run `$pwd` to see what directory you're in.
+Run `pwd` to see what directory you're in.
 You should see something like `/Users/awesomesauce/Projects/bookstore`.

-      If you're still in your home directory run `$cd bookstore` in your terminal to navigate into your bookstore directory.
+      If you're still in your home directory run `cd bookstore` in your terminal to navigate into your bookstore directory.

   1. Now run `$rails server` to start the application server.
 Notice that the output in your terminal tells you how to access the running application: